adriaFreixasWb/git-calisthenics/docs/Session7.md

-# Untrack secret fiels to avoiod having passwords stored on your repository
+# Untrack secret files to avoid having your passwords stored on your repository